Linafina100/GenomeAnalysis/README.md

 analyses/: Stores the outputs and results, including QC reports and assembly statistics.

 ## Pipeline
-1. Preprocessing & quality Control
+1. Preprocessing & quality control.
-2. Genome assembly
+2. Genome assembly.
-3. Polishing
+3. Polishing assembly.
+4. Evaluating assembly quality.
-5. Functional and structural annotation
+5. Functional and structural annotation.
-6. Transcriptomic analysis (differential expression)
+6. Transcriptomic analysis (differential expression).

 ### Detailed Workflow
 The analysis is designed to be executed in the following order: